Last Updated on February 22, 2023 by Janine

 Needless to say, layers are your best friend in Mexico City.

-June through September is Mexico City’s rainy season.
+June through September is Mexico City’s wet season.
 Often the precipitation lasts for only a few hours in the afternoon, leaving the rest of the day clear and perfect.
 But just because the rain showers are short-lived doesn’t mean they aren’t intense.

 The phrase “when it rains, it pours” definitely applies to Mexico City.
 On days when the rain is particularly persistent, the streets may even become flooded, making it difficult to get around in the city.
-If your Mexico City vacation falls during this time of year, be sure to pack a rain shell to keep yourself from being totally drenched.
+If your Mexico City vacation falls during this time of year, be sure to pack a rainshell to keep yourself from being totally drenched.

-The winter months can be quite chilly during the day but especially at night.
-This time of year is also extremely dry.
+The winter is also extremely dry.
 My lips always end up chapped, and my hands painfully dry and cracked.

 What To Pack For Mexico City